tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 in "direct mode" at that point, the comment is simply eaten.

+### <a id="ls-ptr"></a>The Paper Tape Reader

+Above, I warned you off trying to save programs to simulated paper tape via the `PUNCH` command, but what about *reading* programs back in?
+You can do that, but it's trickier than you might guess.

+First, if you've read [the manual][uwfm], you may think to attach a paper tape to SIMH then use U/W FOCAL's `OPEN READER` command, but as with `PUNCH`, that command has been replaced in this version of U/W FOCAL.
+With the removal of paper tape support in U/W FOCAL proper, they felt free to reassign `O R` to `OPEN RESTART/RESUME`.

+Thus, we again have to pop back out to OS/8 and use PIP to pull this off.

+First we must create that paper tape.
+If you place your FOCAL source code in `examples/*.fc`, you can simply type `make` at the top level of the PiDP-8/I source tree to have it translated to `bin/*.pt` with the same base name.
+We'll work with `examples/tratbl.fc`, which gets translated to `bin/tratbl.pt`.

+To attach that paper tape to SIMH's paper tape reader device, hit
+<kbd>Ctrl-E</kbd> to get to the SIMH command prompt, then:

+    sim> att ptr bin/tratbl.pt
+    sim> c

+On re-entering the simulator with the `c` ("continue") command, we can read that tape into OS/8:

+    .R PIP
+    *TRATBL.DA<PTR:                    ⇠ hit Esc *then* Enter
+    .TYPE TRATBL.DA

+If the final command doesn't show you the program text you expect, something went wrong in the process above.
+There are several likely
+possibilities:

+1. You hit <kbd>Enter</kbd> at the end of the PIP command, either instead of <kbd>Esc</kbd> or *before* hitting <kbd>Esc</kbd>.

+    If you do it right, it should appear on screen as:

+        *TRATBL.DA<PTR:$^

+    with the `$^` appearing when you hit <kbd>Esc</kbd>, signifying that it has read the paper tape and hit the end.
+Hitting <kbd>Enter</kbd>
+    should then drop you back to the OS/8 prompt, not leave you in `PIP`.
+If you get another `*` prompt from `PIP` on hitting
+    <kbd>Enter</kbd>, you fat-fingered something.
+Try again.

+2. Every time you cause the PDP-8 to read the paper tape, you must re-attach it to SIMH to read it again.
+Neither SIMH nor OS/8 warns you if you try to read from the paper tape reader with nothing attached; you just get no input.

+    This mimics what happens with real paper tapes: once the reader has read the tape, it falls out of the machine and needs to be fed back in to be read again.
+The difference between the real paper tape reader and SIMH is that that repeated sequence is much more of a hassle than just sticking the tape back in the reader:

+        .<Ctrl-E>
+        sim> ATT PTR ...
+        sim> C

+    That `TTY:` based `PIP` method above will start to look awfully attractive after a while...

+3. You saved the FOCAL text out on the host side with Unix line endings, so on `TYPE`ing it at the OS/8 command prompt to check it, you got stair-stepped output.
+Fix the line endings then say "make" to rebuild the `*.pt` file, then reattach the tape and try again.

+Once you make it through that gauntlet, loading the ASCII program text into U/W FOCAL is just as above: `O I TRATBL`.

 ## <a id="lowercase"></a>Lowercase Input

 The version of U/W FOCAL we include by default on the PiDP-8/I's OS/8